CONGRESSWOMAN ELISE STEFANIK

 Washington, DC 20515

-Fred was born on April 23, 1953 and holds a bachelor’s degree in journalism from the University of Michigan.
-He and his wife Amey have two children.
+Fred was born on April 23, 1953, and holds a bachelor’s degree in journalism from the University of Michigan.
+He and his wife, Amey, have two adult children.